Kodholmen/SCT-Unreal/Protocol.md

 ### Camera Frame
 A camera frame defines the camera position and rotation in 3D space and contains the following fields:
 ```
-Timestamp (double 32 bits) - Timestamp when the frame was captured.
+Timestamp (double 64 bits) - Timestamp when the frame was captured.
 Use this for precise timing of frames
 Position (float3 96 bits) - Standard 3 component vector describing the camera position (x, y, z)
 Rotation (float3 96 bits) - Standard 3 component vector describing the camera rotation in radians (roll, pitch, yaw)
 Exposure Offset (float 32 bits) - Use this value to light your scene during its post-processed lighting stage
-Exposure Duration (float 32 bits) - Use this value to determine how much motion blur to apply to your virtual content
+Exposure Duration (double 64 bits) - Use this value to determine how much motion blur to apply to your virtual content
 ```

 ### Skeleton Definition